square/connect-java-sdk/docs/V1TransactionsApi.md

 <a name="listPayments"></a>
 # **listPayments**
-> List&lt;V1Payment&gt; listPayments(locationId, order, beginTime, endTime, limit, batchToken)
+> List&lt;V1Payment&gt; listPayments(locationId, order, beginTime, endTime, limit, batchToken, includePartial)

 Provides summary information for all payments taken by a merchant or any of the merchant&#39;s mobile staff during a date range.
 Date ranges cannot exceed one year in length.
 See Date ranges for details of inclusive and exclusive dates.